Invalid email address

 • Do they reach an audience of potential buyers for your brand?

-• Is their audience based in the geographic market where you sell––and more specifically, the market you are responsible for growing?
+• Is the influencer's audience based in the geographic market where you sell––and more specifically, the market you are responsible for growing?

 • Is their audience the right gender and age?

-• Is their engagement real, not automated or pod-generated?
+• Is the influencer's engagement real, not automated or pod-generated?

-• Are they on the social media platform(s) you’re prioritizing?
+• Is the influencer on the social media platform(s) you’re prioritizing?

-• Do they create the content format you’re seeking (e.g., Reels?
-Stories?
-Posts?)
+• Do they create the content format you’re seeking (e.g., Stories?
+YouTube videos?)

-"Age, gender, customer profile fit, and location (US or internationally) are some considerations.
-It's also worth knowing if their audience is largely based out of the US or internationally.
+"Age, gender, customer profile fit, and location are some considerations.
+It's also worth knowing if their audience is largely based in the US or internationally.
 If it's a female influencer, it's preferable if the majority of their followers are female.
-You should be trying to assess through the process whether they merely have followers or an active community.
+You should be trying to assess whether they merely have followers or an active community.

-Does the influencer's audience align with your brand's potential buyers?
+These answer the question: Does the influencer's audience align with your potential buyers?
 Look at their followers' demographics, such as location, gender, and age, to ensure they match your ideal customer profile.

 With MightyScout, you can get an overview of an influencer’s audience, engagement, and follower analytics to aid your selection process.